pinhank0121/LLMAutoDrive/README.md

-# Exploring LLM Capabilities in Autonomous Driving Simulation
+# Exploring LLM Capabilities in Autonomous Driving Simulation (CSIE 5452 Final Project)

 The original implementation is from [DiLu🐴: A Knowledge-Driven Approach to Autonomous Driving with Large Language Models](https://github.com/PJLab-ADG/DiLu).